ibm-cloud-docs/watsonxdata/spark-extnsn.md

 {: #spark-extnsn}

 When you submit a Spark application that uses external storage buckets registered in {{site.data.keyword.lakehouse_short}}, Spark access control extension allows additional authorization thereby enhancing security.
 If you enable the extension in the spark configuration, only authorized users are allowed to access and operate {{site.data.keyword.lakehouse_short}} catalogs through Spark jobs.

+You can enable the Spark access control extension for Iceberg, Hive and Hudi catalogs.
+{: note}

 You can create data policies to grant or deny access for catalog, schema, and table even column to a user or user group.
 Besides data level authorization, storage privilege is also considered.
 For more information related to the access control checks on catalogs, buckets, schemas and tables, see [Managing roles and privileges](watsonxdata?topic=watsonxdata-role_priv){: external}.
 {: shortdesc}